NoahLake07/File-Finder/README.md

 select any directory (folder) and search every file inside of it, whether the files and folders are hidden, or not hidden.

+- Please note that this application was made using an older UI package (acm).
+Certain functions and features might not work as expected.

 ## Using the application
 Upon opening the application, you will see two text inputs, and a large button at the bottom.